Network Search

 ST

-The search functionality in Veeva Network enables you to quickly perform simple but powerful searches for HCPs, HCOs, and custom objects.
+Use Network search to quickly perform simple but powerful searches for HCPs, HCOs, and custom objects.
 Using advanced search, you can apply your search terms directly to fields to find the most relevant results quickly.

 How search works

-Network uses elastic search and refines results in order based on a scoring system.
-The weighting of fields contributes to the overall score of a record, and ultimately helps to determine the relevance of the record in search results.
+Network uses elastic search and a scoring system to refine results.
+The weighting of fields contributes to the overall score of a record, and determines the relevance of the record in search results.

-In circumstances where two records' fields contain all of the search terms, less common names are weighted higher.
+When two records contain all of the search terms, less common names are weighted higher.
 For example, "Mackenzie" as a first name might be weighted higher than as a last name.

-While all non-custom fields affect the search results, booster fields contribute to the search score to ensure the most accurate relevance ordering.
+All non-custom fields affect the search results, but booster fields specifically contribute to the search score for accurate relevance ordering.

 About search results